AmandaThatCodes/AmandaThatCodes/README.md

 #WomenInTech 👩🏻‍💻 [![wakatime](https://wakatime.com/badge/user/37862ba9-7f00-43d7-b692-edb948281039.svg)](https://wakatime.com/@37862ba9-7f00-43d7-b692-edb948281039)
 -----------------------------

-I have 9+ years of experience in communication, design, projects and team management.
+I have 9+ years of experience with communication, design, projects and team management.
 I hold a bachelor's degree in Advertising at [UFES](https://internacional.ufes.br/en/home), one of the 30 best universities in Brazil, and an MBA in Business Management at [FGV](https://portal.fgv.br/en), the best business school in Latin America.
 In addition to that, currently I’m studying for a degree in System Analysis and Development at [UVV](https://uvv.br), the best private university in Brazil.

 * 🌍  I'm based in Vitoria and Sao Paulo, Brazil